SiteShadow

 Positive and negative cases

-Suites include true-positive vulnerable fixtures and true-negative safe fixtures.
+Suites include vulnerable cases and safe cases.
 A suite is not considered strong enough for a coverage claim when it only contains vulnerable examples.

 Claim boundary